-Red wine contains something called “chromogens,” that can stick to the enamel on your teeth and eventually stain them.
+Red wine contains something called “chromogens,” which can stick to the enamel on your teeth and eventually stain them.

-Other drinks to avoid include coffee, sodas, sports drinks, fruit juices and really any liquid with high acidic content.
-Foods include berries, pasta sauce, balsamic vinegar, curry, coloured candy popsicles, and beets,
+Other drinks to avoid include coffee, sodas, sports drinks, fruit juices, and really any liquid with high acidic content.
+Foods include berries, pasta sauce, balsamic vinegar, curry, colored candy popsicles, and beets,

-Again, you don’t have to avoid these kinds of drinks completely, but it would be wise to either brush immediately after eating or drinking them or simply avoiding them all together.
+Again, you don’t have to avoid these kinds of drinks completely, but it would be wise to either brush them immediately after eating or drinking them or simply avoiding them together.